Make something #webexceptional

 Over the past few weeks, you’ve seen several blog posts from us talking about Webex’s bright and exciting future and what this means for developers like you.
 And to deliver on our promise, we’re focusing on one of the most important aspects: the fact that Webex is an open and extensible platform!

-At Cisco Webex, we recognize the heterogenous nature of productivity and collaboration today.
+At Cisco Webex, we recognize the heterogenous nature of productivity and team collaboration today.
 Most people use several apps and tools to get their work done.
 And, people don’t work in isolation anymore–small teams form to get core tasks done right.
 This happens both inside and outside an organization.

 To make sure we help you and your team get stuff done as quickly and easily as possible, we’ve made it a core tenant to let you make Webex your own.
 By taking this path, Webex can help you supercharge many of your favorite productivity apps, further helping you drive the decisions and content for better business outcomes.
 How do we do this?
 By exposing multiple ways for you, your partner, or an Independent Software Vendor (ISV) to build solutions with Webex.